rileyle/UCGretina/README.md

-# UCGretina v3.3 #
+# UCGretina v4.0 #

 ## Compile and install ##

-Install version 4.9.6.p03 of the Geant4 libraries from http://geant4.web.cern.ch/geant4/support/download.shtml.
+Install version 4.10.02.p02 of the Geant4 libraries from http://geant4.web.cern.ch/geant4/support/download.shtml.
 You will need the data files for low energy electromagnetic processes.

-_Important note: UCGretina is not yet compatible with the latest version (4.10.x) of the Geant4 libraries._

 Simulating the LBL scanning table requires the external [CADMesh](https://github.com/christopherpoole/cadmesh) package.
-Paths to the CADMesh `include` and `lib` directories must be set in the GNUMakefile.
+Paths to the CADMesh `include` and `lib` directories must be set in the GNUMakefile. _However, as of Geant4.10.02.p02, instantiating the G4TessellatedSolid objects results in malloc errors.
+UCGretina v3 is current solution._

 Set up your environment (consider adding this to your `.bashrc`):

-    $ source <G4INSTALL>/share/Geant4-9.6.3/geant4make/geant4make.sh
+    $ source <G4INSTALL>/share/Geant4-10.2.2/geant4make/geant4make.sh

 Compile: